Security by design: what you need to know

-"Security by design" is on the agenda this week as the government unveiled new measures intended to reduce cyber risk in connected devices.
+"Security by design" has been on the agenda recently as the government unveiled new measures intended to reduce cyber risk in connected devices.

 In collaboration with the National Cyber Security Centre (NCSC) and industry specialists, the government released this Security by Design report; a review into IoT security which states that companies should take greater responsibility to implement security mechanisms into their products, as well as recommended guidelines in how to achieve this.

 The government has outlined 13 steps to improve the security of consumer IoT devices, here are a few highlights: